paula-perdomo/simplificar-textos-medicos/app/api/README.md

 The API will be available at `http://127.0.0.1:8000`.
 The UI will be available by opening the `ui/index.html` file in your browser.

-This README file was generated using AI.
+This README file was generated with help of AI.